stefan-hoeck/idris2-rhone-js/docs/src/Examples/Selector.md

   pure (msf, pure ())
 ```

-I'll quickliy break this down a bit: The first line
+I'll quickly break this down a bit: The first line
 renders and applies the page's CSS rules to a `<style>`
 element in the HTML header referenced by `ElementRef`
 `appStyle`.
 The second line,